The Watsons: Adaptations

 As well as continuations of the original novel, a number of other authors have contributed new novels, and adaptations in other formats.
 Among these are the two 'Watsons novels' described as "inspired by Jane Austen" and written by Ann Mychal.
 The first, Emma and Elizabeth (2014), according to its back cover, "blends passages from the original fragment into the narrative, creating a unique story which is faithful to Jane Austen's style and subject matter".
 Its sequel, Brinshore (2015), is set two decades later and brings together characters and situations from both The Watsons and Sanditon.

 In The Jane Austen Project (2017) by Kathleen A. Flynn, the manuscript of the novel is made the subject of a time-travel quest.
 Austen is supposed there to have completed The Watsons but then destroyed it, so two researchers from the future travel back to her time in an attempt to retrieve it.

 In another adaptation (that reverses the direction of the time-travel) a metatheatrical intrusion from the present day occurs in Laura Wade's play The Watsons, a dramatisation of the unfinished novel.
 It has Laura, the dramatist, (played by an actor) walking onstage as the original, naturalistic story breaks off.
 There then follows a protracted discussion between the dramatist and the rebellious characters about how the plot should continue.
+A similar student-written adaptation was performed at the University of Toronto by the Trinity College Dramatic Society during the Hart House U of T Drama Festival 2026, featuring a fictionalized Cassandra Austen as opposed to a dramatist.